hankotanks/topos/README.md

 ## Scope

-- Creating a simple parser that can read a subregion with arbitrary bounds from a `.pgm` file.
+- Create a simple parser that can read a subregion with arbitrary bounds from a `.pgm` file.
 Since the dataset could have up to 10^8 values, not all of it can be held in memory at once (something most existing image libraries relied on).
-- Generating the mesh from the parsed data by calculating vertex positions and surface normals (for lighting).
+- Generate a terrain mesh from the parsed data by calculating vertex positions and surface normals (for lighting).
 - Assemble these vertices into triangles, from which the mesh is rendered.
 - Pass the triangles and normals as buffers into OpenGL using the `glium` crate (a Rust wrapper for OpenGL).
 Catch user input for panning, zooming, and scaling the currently-viewed region.
 Adjust the view accordingly.
 - Implement shaders for the resulting render using GLSL (found in `topo.vert.gl` & `topo.frag.gl`).